4 internal flights (2-4hrs); 4 road journeys (longest 4 hrs)

 The unit of currency in Chile is the peso.

-It is very difficult to give a guideline for essential expenses but a budget of around US$40 per day should cover the cost of meals not included in the holiday itinerary, drinks and the odd souvenir.
+It is very difficult to give a guideline for essential expenses but a budget of around US$50 per person per day should cover the cost of meals not included in the holiday itinerary, drinks and the odd souvenir.
 Eat at the best restaurants and you will pay considerably more.

 How to take it

 Cash machines are available in all major cities and towns, and so taking a debit or credit card with a PIN number is the most convenient way of withdrawing money while on your trip, and in most shops and restaurants you can also pay by card.
 However, since cards can get lost, damaged, withheld or blocked, you should not rely exclusively on a card to access funds.

 We recommend that additionally you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), which you can exchange into local currency.
 Dollar bills should be in good condition, soiled or torn bills may be refused.
 You can take sterling, but the exchange rate is not always competitive or even available, restricting the number of places where you can change money.

 Tips are welcomed and local guides often rely on their tip as a significant proportion of their income.

 Most service industry workers will expect a tip of some kind and so it is useful to have spare change for hotel porters, taxi drivers and the like.
 It is common to leave 10 - 12% in restaurants.

 Tipping guidelines can be found in our Briefing Dossier